 Our PEM fuel cell products are produced in four facilities - three in Burnaby, British Columbia and one in Hobro, Denmark.
 Along with these facilities, the Weichai-Ballard JV, of which Ballard has a 49% interest, manufactures Ballard's FCgen®-LCS fuel cell stack and FCgen®-LCS-based power modules for bus, truck and forklift applications in Weifang, Shandong Province, China, and the Synergy-Ballard JV, of which Ballard has a 10% interest, operates an FCveloCity®-9SSL fuel cell stack assembly line in Yunfu, Guangdong Province, China.
 The Burnaby facilities are focused on our core fuel cell competencies, which include the production of MEAs, the production of bipolar plates, integration and testing of fuel cell stacks, assembly and testing of motive modules, assembly and testing of stationary systems, as well as support of other products required through our engineering services contracts.
-Ballard Europe develops, tests, and manufactures FCwaveTM marine power modules and backup power systems in Hobro, Denmark.
+Ballard Denmark develops, tests, and manufactures FCwaveTM marine power modules and backup power systems in Hobro, Denmark.

-A part of our expansion strategy, we continue to make investments in our manufacturing processes, equipment, capabilities and business processes to increase our MEA production capacity by a magnitude of 6x from 2019 capacity to approximately 6 million MEAs annually.
+A part of our expansion strategy, we continue to make investments in our manufacturing processes, equipment, capabilities and business processes to increase our production.